kgrzybek/modular-monolith-with-ddd/README.md

 5. **Business language**

 All classes, methods and other members named in business language used in this Bounded Context.

+6. **Testable**

+Domain Model is critical part of system so it should be easy to test (Testable Design).

 ```csharp
 public class MeetingGroup : Entity, IAggregateRoot